 During the 2022 fiscal year, we focused our efforts on increased throughput through our facility, and fully integrating the new models that we introduced in 2021.
-In February 2023, we announced our launch of our new LFG Marine, a new-monohull boat brand that will initially include a 22-inch center console monohull, a 25 inch dual console, single-engine day boat, a 22 inch deack boat, single engine.
+In February 2023, we announced our launch of our new LFG Marine, a new-monohull boat brand that will initially include a 22-inch center console monohull, a 25 inch dual console, single-engine day boat, a 22 inch dual console monohull and a 25 inch deck boat, single engine.
 We delivered the first LFG Marine boats in January of 2023.
-The LFG Marine brand is expected to appeal to first-time boat buyers, the freshwater market, and consumers that prefer a monohull boat opening a significantly larger portion of the market share to Twin Ve.
+The LFG Marine brand is expected to appeal to first-time boat buyers, the freshwater market, and consumers that prefer a monohull boat opening a significantly larger portion of the market share to Twin Vee.